 When will the new Mac Pro be released?

-    When will the new Mac Pro be released?

 The present Mac Pro was unveiled at WWDC 2013.
-That's nearly four years ago (although the Mac Pro didn't actually ship until that December - and supply was so restrained that most users didn't get theirs until the following spring).
+That's more than four years ago (although the Mac Pro didn't actually ship until that December - and supply was so restrained that most users didn't get theirs until the following spring).
 It's about time, then, for an update.